Summary

 Mastectomy

 Mastectomy is an operation that removes the entire breast.
-Usually the underlying chest muscles are still intact.
+Usually, the underlying chest muscles are still intact.
 In most cases, breast cancer surgery will also involve the removal of one or more lymph nodes from the armpit (axilla).

-Lymph nodes are found throughout the body (including the armpit).
+Lymph nodes are found throughout the body, including the armpit.
 Their function is to protect the body against disease and infection.
 The lymph nodes in the arms are often the first place breast cancer cells spread to outside the breast.
-To check if cancer has spread to the lymph nodes they are removed via two methods:
+To check if cancer has spread to the lymph nodes, they are removed via two methods:

-- sentinel node biopsy (SNB), or
+- sentinel lymph node biopsy (SLNB), or

 Complications of breast cancer surgery

-•death of tissue along the edges of the incision
+- death of tissue along the edges of the incision

-•post-mastectomy pain syndrome (sharp pain on the chest wall).
+- post-mastectomy pain syndrome (sharp pain on the chest wall).

 Side effects of breast cancer surgery